ninglab/CTKG/Schema.md

 ## Study

 Each study node represents a clinical study.
-CTKG includes 8,210 clinical studies.
+Clinical studies study the effect of drugs in treating conditions.
+CTKG includes 8,210 clinical study nodes.
 Each study has 49 attributes and an id "StudyID:NCTXXX".

 **Attributes:**